jinyongyoo/riter/README.md

 # RITER: Real-time Image Text Embedding Retreival
 Riter connects image-text retreival methods from vision and NLP literature and Facebook's Faiss library to provide an easy way to build image-text retrieval systems.
 Riter also have pretrained models for joint image and text embeddings that users can use easily.

+This started as a course project for CS 6501 Vision & Language course.
+It's currently on hold for now, but development will resume in the future.

 ## Installation
 First, clone this repo, `cd` into it, and run `pip install -e .` This should also install the required dependencies.